EliWuerth/spot-sdk/docs/payload/docker_containers.md

 ### Command-line Configuration

 Users can also manage their applications manually on the CORE I/O, or other compute payloads, by ssh-ing into it (`ssh -p 20022 192.168.80.3` from the robot's WiFi) and starting their applications using the options described below.
-The Extensions functionality included in CORE I/O and Orbit platforms simplify the process of managing applications on these platforms, but users can also use the instructions below for debugging and testing purposes.
+The Extensions functionality included in CORE I/O and Scout platforms simplify the process of managing applications on these platforms, but users can also use the instructions below for debugging and testing purposes.

 #### Run Application(s) Directly on Compute Payload